strukturag/libde265/README.md

 All features of the Main profile except long-term MC (which is currently unused by the available encoders) are supported.

+For latest news check our website at http://www.libde265.org

 The library comes with two example programs:

 - dec265, a simple player for raw h.265 bitstreams.